themeix/justinsola.github.com/about_me.md

 </p>

 ## About me
-5th year PhD candidate at UC Irvine's [Criminology, Law & Society](https://cls.soceco.uci.edu/pages/phd-program).
+5th year PhD candidate at UC Irvine's [Criminology, Law & Society](https://cls.soceco.uci.edu/pages/phd-program) with a Race and Justice graduate emphasis.
 My accolades include being named a 2023-24 Haynes Dissertation Fellow, receiving the 2022-23 [National Collaborative on Gun Violence Research Dissertation Award](https://www.ncgvr.org/grants/2022/assessing-the-causes-of-gun-desirability-in-america.html), and being named a 2018-23 Arnie Binder Fellow.
-My work focuses on the [Shadow Costs](https://www.shadowcosts.com) project, which tests the impact of rehabilitation classes and monetary sanctions (with funding by NSF, NIJ, RSF, and Haynes grants).
+My fieldwork is focused on the [Shadow Costs](https://www.shadowcosts.com) project, which tests the impact of rehabilitation classes and monetary sanctions (with funding by NSF, NIJ, RSF, and Haynes grants).
 Additionally, I am an active member of the [Irvine Laboratory for the Study of Space and Crime](http://ilssc.soceco.uci.edu/).

 ## Service
 In my professional service, I review for [Criminology](https://orcid.org/0000-0002-0955-1031) and have served as an Editorial Assistant for Sociological Perspectives.
 My service to UC Irvine includes work as a Peer Mentor and Graduate Representative for the Criminology, Law & Society department, and as a Graduate Representative to the School of Social Ecology.
 In my service to the community, I provide statistics tutoring for inmates at California State Prison Solano, consult with the American Civil Liberties Union (ACLU), and work with the Federal Defenders of the 1st Circuit.